kniven51/create-your-own-adventure/english/vote-the-president/trump/trump.md

 You made America great again.
 Now its time to build a wall.
 Call 987654321 to contact Bob the builder.

+Bob, like all of Trump's underaged slaves, is from China!
+[Say it with him!](https://www.youtube.com/watch?v=RDrfE9I8_hs)

 It's gonna be huuuuge!

 Are you ready for [WWIII](./WWIII/WWIII.md)?